rm-wu/ego-rnn/README.md

-# Attention is All We Need: Nailing Down Object-centric Attention for Egocentric Activity Recognition
+# Machine Learning and Deep Learning - 01TXFSM
+##  Final Project: First Person Action Recognition

-The git contains the source code associated with our BMVC 2018 paper:
+The git contains the source code associated with the final project of the course Machine Learning and Deep Learning - 01TXFSM.
-"Attention is All We Need: Nailing Down Object-centric Attention for Egocentric Activity Recognition" The paper is available in [here](https://arxiv.org/pdf/1807.11794.pdf).
+This code contains different approaches to the first person activity recognition task.

+The work is based on the [EgoRNN](https://arxiv.org/pdf/1807.11794.pdf) and [LSTA](https://arxiv.org/pdf/2002.03982v1.pdf) architectures, that are further enhanced with the use of a Self-Supervised Motion Segmentation task following the method proposed in the paper of [Planamente et. al](https://arxiv.org/pdf/2002.03982v1.pdf).
 #### Prerequisites

-* Python 3.5
+* Python 3.5 o
-* Pytorch 0.3.1
+* Pytorch 1.7.0
   ####

+### Running
-#### Running
+#### EgoRNN
 * ##### RGB

   * ###### Stage 1